Bharatanatyam: Costume and attire

 The costume of a female Bharatanatyam dancer resembles a Tamil Hindu bridal dress.
 It typically consists of a sari in bright colors with golden or silver zari embroidery on the borders.
-The costume can be stitched from the sari, with individual pieces for a bottom (either a skirt or salwar-shaped pants), a pleated piece which falls in front and opens like a hand fan when the dancer flexes her knees or performs footwork, a hip piece that covers the seat of the pant / skirt, and a torso piece that looks like an aanchal (i.e. the draped part of a regular sari).
-Some dancers also opt for an unstitched sari that is draped in a special way, with the single piece of cloth starting around the legs like a dhoti, then upwards along the front torso, over the left shoulder, and then down the back with its end held at the waist by a jewelled belt.
+The costume can be stitched from the sari, with individual pieces for a bottom (either a skirt or salwar-shaped pants), a pleated piece which falls in front and opens like a hand fan when the dancer flexes her knees or performs footwork, a hip piece that covers the seat of the pant/skirt, and a torso piece that looks like an aanchal (i.e. the draped part of a regular sari).
+Some dancers also opt for an unstitched sari that is draped specially, with the single piece of cloth starting around the legs like a dhoti, then upwards along the front torso, over the left shoulder, and then down the back with its end held at the waist by a jeweled belt.
 The costume of a male Bharatanatyam dancer is usually either a sari or a white cotton cloth draped around the legs and bottom half of the body like a dhoti.
 During performances, the upper body of the male dancer remains bare.
 Male dancers typically do not wear stitched costumes.

-Both female and male dancers wear elaborate jewellery on their ears, nose, neck, and wrists.
-Female dancers wear additional jewellery on their head that emphasises their hairline and parting.
-They also wear a smaller piece of jewellery on each side of their parting.
+Both female and male dancers wear elaborate jewelry on their ears, nose, neck, and wrists.
+Female dancers wear additional jewelry on their heads that emphasizes their hairline and parting.
+They also wear a smaller piece of jewelry on each side of their parting.
 These represent the sun and the moon.

-Long hair on both male and female dancers are either secured by a bun or a braid.
+Long hair on both male and female dancers is either secured by a bun or a braid.
 Female dancers with short hair often use braid extensions or bun hair pieces to simulate long hair.
 Female dancers also wear imitation flowers made of either cloth or paper around their braids or buns.
-These are known as (veni or gajra).
+These are known as (or gajra).